 Life Cycle Assessments with integrated cost analysis

 Umberto LCA+ enables a comprehensive integrated cost analysis (e.g. for Life Cycle Costing).
 This enables you to create different scenarios with regard to technology, legal, market, price and demand developments with regard to costs and environmental criteria.

 Integration of pre-existing primary data

 You‘ve already gathered data for your LCA in Microsoft Excel?
 Great! – then you‘ve already accomplished the first step.

 Our Live Link connection lets you link cell data from Microsoft Excel with your Umberto model.
-Any data changes within the Excel worksheet, such as production volumes or material use, automatically updates the data within Umberto LCA+.
+Any data changes within the Excel worksheet, such as production volumes or material use of your products, automatically updates the data within Umberto LCA+.
 We also offer customized options for interfacing with other tools like SAP or other systems.